Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Short
 Targets: 1 ally
 Summoner MP Cost: 0
-The Support ally heals the target an amount equal to its Efficacy and loses that much HP.
+The Support Ally heals the target an amount equal to its Efficacy and loses that much HP.
 This can be done for free once per turn, but cannot be used on the same turn as they use Jolt.

 #### Empowered Soothe
 Auxiliary